CHI2013/interactive-schedule/README.md

    + It is possible to retrieve all tags of submissions in currently ongoing sessions to build a tag-cloud
    + REST api
      * GET on _http://server.url:8000/ongoingtags_: returns all tags of submissions in ongoing sessions
+ * __Keywords__
+    + All submissions have author keywords
+    + It is possible to retrieve all keywords of submissions in currently ongoing sessions to build a tag-cloud
+    + REST api
+      * GET on _http://server.url:8000/ongoingkeywords_: returns all keywords of submissions in ongoing sessions

 ###Events